 Description

-The organic beer consists of caramelised organic barley malt and organic hops.
-The unfiltered yeast turbidity gives it a naturally cloudy colour.
+The organic beer is made from caramelized organic barley malt and organic hops.
+The unfiltered yeast turbidity gives it a naturally cloudy color.

 History

-The company has been selling its own organic beer since 1999.
-However, the history of Alpine beer began back in 1991, when the name of today's organic beer was derived from the Alpine Initiative launched in 1989.
-The Alpine Initiative Committee approached the Rosengarten brewery in 1991 in the hope that it would promote the initiative with a beer.
-As the brewery had no objections to this project, special labels with the Alpine Initiative logo were soon stuck on the bottle.
-However, the contents of the bottle consisted of "ordinary" corn gold, as they decided not to brew a special beer as well.
-The Alpine Initiative Committee itself was responsible for selling the beer.
-In addition to advertising, there was also money for the Alpine Initiative.
-For every bottle sold, 10 centimes went into the initiative's coffers.
-This project brought the brewery many new customers.
-Many alternative shops became aware of the Rosengarten brewery through the Alpine beer.
-Just like the initiative committee, the owners of these shops were much more in favour of a small, independent business than the large companies that tend to be disliked in this scene.
-As a result, the brewery gained many customers in Bern and even in Geneva.
+The sale of its own organic beer was launched in 1999.
+However, the history of the Alpine beer begins already in 1991.
+The name of today's organic beer actually comes from the Alpine Initiative launched in 1989.
+In 1991, the Alpine Initiative Committee approached the Rosengarten Brewery, hoping it would promote the initiative with a beer.
+Since the brewery had no objections to this project, special labels with the Alpine Initiative logo were soon affixed to the bottles.
+However, the bottle contents consisted of the "ordinary" Maisgold, as they refrained from brewing a special beer.
+The Alpine Initiative Committee was responsible for distributing the beer itself.
+Besides the promotion, there was also money for the Alpine Initiative.
+For each bottle sold, 10 cents flowed into the initiative's fund.
+This project brought many new customers to the brewery.
+Through the Alpine beer, many alternative shops became aware of the Rosengarten Brewery.
+Just like the initiative committee, the owners of these shops found a small, independent business much more appealing than the large companies, which are rather unpopular in this scene.
+Thus, the brewery gained many buyers in Bern and even in Geneva.